glzawalski/WorkoutKit-Builder/README.md

 # WorkoutBuilder
 Sample project leveraging Apple's newest WorkoutKit SDK.
+As of June 24th 2023 you will need XCode 15 beta and iOS 17 beta simulator to run this project.

 Project and SDK still in Beta and subject to changes.